Lost in the Stars: Productions

 Lost in the Stars opened on Broadway at the Music Box Theatre on October 30, 1949, and closed on July 1, 1950, after 281 performances.
 The production was supervised and directed by Rouben Mamoulian and choreographed by La Verne French.
 Mamoulian was such a strong influence on the production that Foster Hirsch calls him "the show's third author."
 Todd Duncan took the role of Stephen; Inez Matthews sang Irina.

 New York City Opera presented the musical in April 1958.
 Directed by Jose Quintero, the cast featured Lawrence Winters (Stephen Kumalo) and Lee Charles (Leader).
 (The conductor of those performances, Julius Rudel, led a 1992 complete recording of the score with the Orchestra of St. Luke's: Music Masters 01612-67100.)

 A Broadway revival opened at the Imperial Theatre on April 18, 1972, and closed on May 20 after 39 performances and 8 previews.
 Directed by Gene Frankel with choreography by Louis Johnson, the cast featured Rod Perry as Leader, Brock Peters as Stephen Kumalo, Leslie Banks as James Jarvis, and Rosetta LeNoire as Grace Kumalo.
 Peters was nominated for the Tony Award Best Actor in a Musical and the Drama Desk Award Outstanding Performance; Gilbert Price was nominated for the Tony Award Best Featured Actor in a Musical.

 Lost in the Stars was adapted for the screen in 1974, with Daniel Mann directing.
 The movie was released in the American Film Theatre series.
 Reviews were mixed.

 Long Wharf Theatre, New Haven, Connecticut, presented a revival in April 1986, directed by Arvin Brown.

 The York Theatre Company, New York City, New York, presented a revival that ran from March 25 - April 17, 1988, directed by Alex Dmitriev.
 Howard Kissel of the Daily News wrote: "The York Theatre Company has provided an enormous service by reviving Kurt Weill's 'Lost In The Stars.'
 When you hear music of this power, questions about whether or not it's 'opera' are irrelevant....You know you're in the presence of something great from the minute the show starts...."
 This production received a Drama Desk Nomination for Best Musical Revival.
 Musical Direction was by Lawrence W. Hill.
 In the cast were George Merritt as Stephen Kumalo, Ken Prymus as Leader, April Armstrong as Irini, and as an interesting note, Rachel Lemanski (aka Rachel York) in the ensemble.
 Costumes by Holly Hynes, set by James Morgan and lighting by Mary Jo Dondlinger.

 A semi-staged concert was presented by the New York City Center Encores! series from February 3 to February 6, 2011.

-New Sussex Opera gave the British staged premiere at the Gardner Centre, University of Sussex in 1991.
+New Sussex Opera gave the British staged premiere at the Gardner Arts Centre, University of Sussex in 1991.